minetest-whynot/whynot-game/mods/player/smart_inventory/API.md

     - key/value table -> multiple groups assignment.
 Values could be dimensions as above (`{a,b} results in filtername, filtername:a, filtername:b`)
     - nil -> no group assingment by this filter
   - get_description(fltobj, group) - optional - get human readable description for the dimension string (`filtername:a:b:c`)
-  - get_keyword(fltobj, group) - get string that should be used for searches or nil if the group should not be matched
+  - get_keyword(fltobj, group) - get string that should be used for searches or nil if the group should not used in for searches
+  - is_valid(fltobj, groupname) - Check if the groupname is valid.
+By default all groups are valid

 ### Filter Object methods